kristoferlund/ic-use-actor/README.md

 }
 ```

-### Wrapping Your Application
+### 3. Wrapping Your Application

-Wrap your application's root component with ActorProvider to provide all your components with access to the actor.
+Wrap your application root component with the ActorProvider component(s) you created in the previous step to provide access to your canisters.

 ```jsx
 // App.tsx